-An Enterprise Survey is a firm-level survey of a representative sample of an economy’s private sector.
-The surveys cover a broad range of business environment topics including access to finance, corruption, infrastructure, crime, competition, and performance measures.
+A World Bank Enterprise Survey is a firm-level survey of a representative sample of an economy’s private sector.
+The surveys cover a broad range of business environment topics including access to finance, corruption, infrastructure, competition, and performance measures.
+The surveys also collect data which are used in the Business Ready indicators.
 Since 2005-06, nearly all data collection efforts have been centralized within the Enterprise Analysis Unit, where a Global Methodology was developed and applied ever since.
-To date, over 144,000 interviews in 142 countries have taken place under the Global Methodology.
+To date, over 207,000 interviews in 158 economies have taken place under the Global Methodology.
 More detailed information about the Enterprise Surveys can be found on the Methodology page.
 Surveys that deviate from this Global Methodology or were conducted prior to 2005 are available, along with all other raw data, on our portal.

 Enterprise Surveys Partners

 The Enterprise Surveys implemented in European and Central Asian economies are also known as Business Environment and Enterprise Performance Surveys (BEEPS) and are jointly conducted by the World Bank Group, the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB), and the European Commission (EC).
 Enterprise Surveys in Latin America are jointly funded with the Inter-American Development Bank (IDB).
 Enterprise Surveys in the Middle East and North Africa are jointly funded with EBRD and the EIB.
 In the past, other institutions have contributed to the Enterprise Surveys: the UK's Department for International Development(DFID) in South Asia and a subset of African economies, the Dutch Good Growth Fund (DGGF) in a subset of francophone West African economies (DGGF), and COMPETE Caribbean in the Caribbean.